Chrisale1/mantra-yoga/README.md

 .user will easily be able to follow us on social media links by click on the social media icons

+## WireFrame

+Wireframe pictures can be found in a folder named wireframe in the assets of the project [assets/wireframes].

 ## Technology used

 .
 HTML5 : Html5 was mostly used on the this project as the the basic structure and content of the pages

 .
 CSS3 : Css3 was used to styled and also make the web pages responsive

+.WireFrame: wireframe was used to make the structural skeleton of the page

 ### Liberaries & Programs used